edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ## Deactivate the active environment
 >
-> Deactivate the `rnaseq-env` environment that you activated in the previous challenge.
+> Deactivate the `machine-learning-env` environment that you activated in the previous challenge.
 >
 > > ## Solution
 > >